Smart Thermostat Without C Wire [How to install it]

 Venstar put together a short video to show how easy it is to install the unit.

-Keep in mind that your furnace panel is very likely to be different from the one shown in the video, but the process still remains the same.
+Keep in mind that your furnace panel will likely be different from the one shown in the video, but the process remains the same.

 Substitute a G-Wire for a C-Wire

 A C-wire provides constant power using the furnace as a power source.
 The G-Wire connects to the fan, and you can easily substitute it for the C-wire.